-As the world prepares for a new normal, it’s fair to say that everyone has had many challenges thrown at them over the past three months.
+As the world prepares for a new normal, it’s fair to say that the mental health of everyone has had many challenges over the past three months.
 And while coping with change can be very difficult for a lot of people, we will in fact need to face more changes and more uncertainty in the months to come.

 Will we return to normal, or a new normal?
 My wife once told me that the only “normal” there is, is the cycle on a washing machine!

 And she is so right.

 And while many people might be struggling on the inside, there’s the tendency to put on a “brave face” to the outside world – for our colleagues, our staff, our clients and our suppliers.
 And all of this tension can also lead to one feeling like an imposter – where we present a facsimile of a person that is coping, yet on the inside, the reality is very different.

 But what about the business owners and the managers that in many cases, don’t get to avail of, or have time to benefit from these mental health initiatives themselves – what happens for them?
 What can they do?
 And more so than staff, they have to maintain that “brave face”.
 After all, they need to show leadership.
 They can’t be seen to be weak.

 And how is it that some business owners and managers thrive, even in a challenging economic market, while others struggle?